 Temperature - 10

-DO, FC, Mercury, pH - approved
+DO, FC, Mercury, pH - approved by EPA

-Temperature - approved
+Temperature - approved by EPA

 Has a multi-parameter implementation plan